 - threaten the intended recipient.

-Here, Mark is guilty of stalking, which punishes threatening and harassing behavior.
+Due to the text messaging of sexual images and comments, Mark is guilty of stalking, which punishes threatening and harassing behavior.

 2. What potential charges can result from illegal sexting?